canarddu38/DUCKSPLOIT/hacker/windows/README.md

  2. Install the executable
  3. Now DS for Windows is installed on your computer :smile:

+# Don't worry if Windows Defender detect this as a trojan, It has just detected that it uses sockets to work.
+# Yes he's very stupid

 *:warning: DuckSploit is made for legal purposes and for education.
 Please do nothin' which is illegal :warning:*

 :exclamation::exclamation: *We're not responsive from our user's actions*:exclamation::exclamation: